 These lessons typically last between 20-30 minutes.
 There are three hosts, two of which are Korean, and the third is from the United States.
-The Korean hosts will speak Korean throughout, while the American host will explain things in English.
+The Korean hosts will speak Korean throughout, while the American host explains things in English.

-I was pleasantly surprised to find that Rocket Korean wasn’t stuffed with corny and cringe-worthy jokes that are constant throughout many other languages taught by Rocket Languages.
+I was pleasantly surprised to find that Rocket Korean wasn’t stuffed with the corny, cringe-worthy jokes that plague many of the other Rocket Languages courses.
 This made the lessons flow much smoother and more naturally.
-Still though, compared to a resource like KoreanClass101, the lessons are pretty dry.
+But still, compared to a resource like KoreanClass101, the lessons are pretty dry.

 I liked the way that the hosts explained the grammar throughout.
 They also did a nice job of adding in interesting cultural elements along the way.

 Following the audio lesson, there’s the Play It! section in which you can practice the dialogue by speaking the role of either host.
-Here, the host whom you didn’t select will have their lines played automatically, you’re then meant to fill in the other person’s lines.
+Here, the host you didn’t select will have their lines played automatically, and you’re meant to fill in as conversation partner.

 In this section, and throughout Rocket Korean, you’ll record yourself speaking Korean.
 Their voice recognition software will give you a grade based on how well you were able to say the lines.

-It’s a nice way to encourage you to speak more Korean, but just like the voice recognition software for any language learning resource, it’s not all that great.
-And although you can adjust how strictly it grades you, I didn’t notice too much of a difference between the easy, medium, or hard levels.
+It’s a nice way to encourage you to speak more Korean, but, just like the voice recognition software for any language-learning resource, it’s not all that great.
+Although you can adjust how strictly it grades you, I didn’t notice too much of a difference between the easy, medium, or hard levels.

 I definitely wouldn’t want to trust it as my sole source of feedback.
 You’d be much better off finding a tutor from italki to work with for this.

-After reviewing the extra vocabulary section, you’ll find the Rocket Reinforcement.
+After reviewing the extra vocabulary section, you’ll find the Rocket Reinforcement activities.

 The Rocket Reinforcement is a major part of the interactive audio lessons, language and culture lessons, and survival kit lessons.
 This is likely to be the part of Rocket Korean where you spend the majority of your time.